 This online course is being offered as an introductory level for the basic principles of forensic photography.
 The units within this course will cover a brief history of photography, a thorough understanding of the principles behind photography, and the techniques used for photographing certain types of crime scenes and evidence.
 Throughout the course, there will be an emphasis on the importance of photography and how it is used as a way to document, preserve, and identify evidence.
 Before entering a crime scene a forensic photographer should know what to look for and how to capture it.
 Through photographic methods and techniques, the photographer must also concentrate on creating an accurate portrayal of the scene as it is perceived.

 Cost: $150.00.
 This course takes 25 hours to complete, on average.

 Upon completion of this course, the student will be able to:

 This is a non-credit course offering 4.06 ILUs.
 (What is ILU?)
 Average completion time for the course is 25 hours.
-The course cost is $225 per registration (with the exception of public lab employees, law enforcement, public attorneys, and federal employees – please see "Registration Information" below).
+The course cost is $150.00 per registration.
 A certificate of completion will be issued to students successfully meeting course requirements.

 Table of Contents: